nordic-institute/X-Road/doc/Protocols/ThirdPartyRepresentationExtension/pr-third_party_representation_extension_for_the_x-road_protocol.md

 ### 2.2 Represented Parties

 The `XRoadRepresentedPartyType` complex type is used to describe represented parties.
-It consists of two elements – `partyClass` and `partyCode` from which only `partyCode` is mandatory and other can be used for additional information.
+It consists of two elements: `partyClass` and `partyCode`.
+The `partyCode` element is mandatory and the `partyClass` element is optional.

 ```xml
 <xs:complexType name="XRoadRepresentedPartyType">